hyperdxio/hyperdx-aws-serverless/python3/kinesis/README.md

 #### 1. Create a new Lambda function

-This Lambda function will consume a Kinesis data stream and sends the logs to Logz.io in bulk over HTTP.
+This Lambda function will consume a Kinesis data stream and sends the logs to HyperDX in bulk over HTTP.

 Open the AWS Lambda Console, and click **Create function**.
 Choose **Author from scratch**, and use this information: